 PIKETON, Ohio — The U.S. Department of Energy submitted its 2025 groundwater monitoring report for the Portsmouth Gaseous Diffusion Plant to the Ohio EPA on Tuesday, confirming that significant chemical and radiological contamination persists across the 3,700-acre site — just two days before SoftBank Group and three cabinet secretaries are scheduled to arrive in Piketon to announce a long-term redevelopment plan for the property.

-The report, prepared by Southern Ohio Cleanup Company LLC and dated February 2026, details monitoring data collected throughout calendar year 2025 from more than 100 wells across 18 contaminated areas at the former uranium enrichment complex.
+The report, prepared by Southern Ohio Cleanup Company LLC and dated February 2026, details monitoring data collected throughout the 2025 calendar year from more than 100 wells across 18 contaminated areas at the former uranium enrichment facility.

-The findings paint a picture of a site still grappling with a toxic legacy decades in the making — even as it is being positioned as the centerpiece of a billion-dollar energy infrastructure deal between the United States and Japan.
+The findings paint a picture of a site still grappling with a toxic legacy — even as it is being positioned as the centerpiece of a billion-dollar energy infrastructure deal between the United States and Japan.

 TCE concentrations climbing at worst locations

-The most alarming finding in the report is at the X-701B Former Holding Pond, where monitoring well X701-130G recorded trichloroethene — a known carcinogen commonly referred to as TCE — at 120,000 micrograms per liter.
-The site’s cleanup goal for TCE is five micrograms per liter, meaning the concentration at this single well is 24,000 times higher than the remediation target.
+The most alarming finding in the report is at the X-701B Former Holding Pond, where one monitoring well, X701-130G, recorded trichloroethene — a known carcinogen commonly called TCE — at 120,000 micrograms per liter.
+The site’s cleanup goal, according to DOE records for TCE, is five micrograms per liter, meaning the concentration at this single well is 24,000 times higher than the remediation target set for the site.

 The reading is also higher than the detections recorded at the same well between 2019 and 2022, when TCE ranged from 46,100 to 73,000 micrograms per liter.
 Rather than declining, TCE at one of the site’s worst contamination points is trending upward.

 Other wells in the X-701B area also showed elevated or increasing levels.
 Well X701-79G recorded TCE at 507 micrograms per liter, up from 319 in 2024.
-Two wells in the Quadrant II plume — X705-03G and X701-45G — are also trending upward at 34.9 and 39.4 micrograms per liter, respectively.
+Two wells — X705-03G and X701-45G — are also trending upward at 34.9 and 39.4 micrograms per liter, respectively.
 Both readings are roughly seven to eight times the cleanup standard.

-The report confirms that four active groundwater plumes consisting primarily of TCE remain at the site.
+The report confirms that four active groundwater plumes consisting primarily of TCE remain at the site, despite years of clean-up and billions of taxpayer dollars.

 Contamination reaching surface water

 Technetium-99, a radioactive byproduct of uranium enrichment with a half-life of approximately 211,000 years, was detected at levels up to 26.9 picocuries per liter in the East Drainage Ditch and Little Beaver Creek.
-The DOE characterized the finding as less than 0.007% of its internal derived concentration standard but acknowledged that the radioactive isotope continues to appear in the waterways surrounding the plant.
+The DOE downplayed the finding, but the bottom line is this: a radioactive isotope with a half-life of 211,000 years is still showing up in the creeks around the plant.
+Tc-99 has been found in soils throughout a 6 miles radius around the former gaseous diffusion site.

 Uranium above drinking water standards

-Uranium was detected above the Ohio EPA drinking water standard of 30 micrograms per liter in groundwater samples collected from X-701B monitoring wells within the interim remedial measure treatment area.
-The report does not specify exact concentrations in the body of the document.
+Uranium was detected above the Ohio EPA drinking water standard of 30 micrograms per liter in groundwater samples collected from X-701B monitoring wells.
+The report does not specify exact concentrations in the report.

-Uranium was also detected in the site’s drinking water supply at up to 1.66 micrograms per liter — below the regulatory limit.
-No transuranics or technetium-99 were found in the drinking water supply.
+Uranium was also detected in the site’s water supply at up to 1.66 micrograms per liter — below the regulatory limit.
+No transuranics or technetium-99 were found in the that water supply, according to the report provided to the Ohio EPA.

-The DOE emphasized that groundwater beneath the site is prohibited from use as drinking water and is not hydraulically connected to the Scioto River Valley buried aquifer that serves the surrounding community.
-However, the detection of both TCE and technetium-99 in surface water raises questions about the extent to which contaminants are migrating beyond the boundaries of the groundwater system.
+The DOE noted in their report that groundwater beneath the site is prohibited from use for drinking water and is not hydraulically connected to the Scioto River Valley buried aquifer that serves the surrounding community.
+That aquifer however, is highly suspectible to contamination, according to state enviromental records.

 Chromium, TCE expanding at other locations